CentaurusInfra/fornax/docs/setup-guide/edge_cluster_copy.md

 ```

 ## 2.1.2.
 Copy "admin.conf" from machine A to machine B
-- notes: Copy machine A "admin.conf" to machine B, and put one location and easy to use. when run edgecore setting, we need this file. most time put name as "adminA.conf".
+- notes: Copy machine A "admin.conf" to machine B, and put one location and easy to use. when run edgecore setting, we need this file. most time put name as **"adminA.conf"**.
 ```
 scp /etc/kubernetes/admin.conf [machine_B_IP]:/root/go/src/github.com/kubeedge/[david_sample_folder]
 ```